 If your numbers don’t support you, no one will!
 Weak unit economics can be one of the major startup red flags for investors, as it may indicate that the business model is not sustainable in the long term.
 Without strong unit economics, the company may struggle to generate profits and may be unable to scale.

-Investors will typically conduct extensive due diligence to verify that the margins, growth rates, and other key performance indicators align with their investment criteria and support the viability of the proposed solution.
+Investors will typically conduct their due diligence to verify that the margins, growth rates, and other key performance indicators align with their investment criteria and support the viability of the proposed solution.

 10. Lack of Transparency with your Investor

-Not being upfront with yourselves and your investors about potential threats, flaws and areas of weakness are a massive red flag and the biggest indicators of unreliable founders.
+Not being upfront with yourselves and your investors about potential threats, flaws, and areas of weakness is the biggest indicators of unreliable founders.

-Founders that engage VCs in not only the positive parts of their business but also the negatives are much more likely to see better engagement from investors and increase their likelihood of getting follow-on investments.
+Founders that engage VCs in not only the positive parts of their business but also the negatives are much more likely to see better engagement from investors.
+In turn, this will increase their likelihood of getting follow-on investments.

 According to Ayesha Saleem, a lack of transparency is what distinguishes supposedly bad founders from good ones!